uw-echospace/group-docs/docs/source/hpc.md

 The Slurm workload manager, formerly Simple Linux Utility for Resources Management (SLURM), is an open-source job scheduler for Linux and Unix kernels used by various supercomputers and computer clusters worldwide.
 It is highly scalable management for job scheduling for large and small Linux clusters.
 A general overview of the Slurm workload manager can be found [here](https://slurm.schedmd.com/overview.html).

-## Using SLURM (in Windows)
+## Using SLURM (on Windows)

-Here, we will introduce an approach to using Slurm in Windows by installing `Windows Subsystems for Linx (WSL)`.
+Here, we will introduce an approach to using Slurm on Windows by installing `Windows Subsystems for Linx (WSL)`.
 In light of this, we will start with installing `Ubuntu` to install Linux on Windows.
 For those not using Windows, you can skip the `Installing Ubuntu` below.

 ### Installing Ubuntu